 Also, go with your instinct.
 If you think your baby may be ill, call the doctor right away.
 It is common for parents of newborns to call the pediatrician with questions and concerns.
 So, don’t hesitate to get expert advice.

-You will feel more in control if you already have the following medical information close at hand: The name of your newborn’s doctor and the phone numberThe doctor’s office hours and on-call hoursInstructions as to what to do during after-hoursLocation of the hospital that the doctor is affiliated withThe name, phone number, and location of the pharmacy that you use
+You will feel more in control if you already have the following medical information close at hand: The name of your newborn’s doctor and the phone numberThe doctor’s office hours and call hoursInstructions as to what to do during after-hoursLocation of the hospital that the doctor is affiliated withThe name, phone number, and location of the pharmacy that you use

 If you do need to call the doctor, be prepared for any questions that you may be asked, such as: What are your newborn’s symptoms?

-What is his temperature? (
+What is your newborn's temperature?
+(Note:

-Rectal thermometers are typically used with newborns.)
+Rectal thermometers are typically used with newborns)

 Also, keep in mind that you may need to write down any instructions that the nurse or doctor gives you.
 So, have a pen and paper handy.